YelloNox/tubesync/README.md

 **Be nice.** It's entirely possible that your IP address could get throttled and/or banned, by the source, if you try to crawl extremely large amounts quickly. **Try to be polite with the smallest amount of indexing and concurrent downloads possible for your needs.**

-Only, if you absolutely must, should you increase [`TUBESYNC_WORKERS`](#advanced-configuration) above its default value.
-The maximum the software accepts is `8` threads per queue worker process.
-By default, up to `3` tasks will be executing concurrently.
-The maximum is `24` concurrent tasks.

 # FAQ